On the Normalization of Confusion Matrices: Methods and Geometric Interpretations: Abstract

 \section{Abstract}

-The confusion matrix is a standard tool for evaluating classifiers by providing insights into class-level errors.
-In heterogeneous settings, its values are shaped by two main factors: class similarity—how easily the model confuses two classes—and distribution bias, arising from skewed distributions in the training and test sets.
-However, confusion matrix values reflect a mix of both factors, making it difficult to disentangle their individual contributions.
-To address this, we introduce bistochastic normalization using Iterative Proportional Fitting, a generalization of row and column normalization.
-Unlike standard normalizations, this method recovers the underlying structure of class similarity.
-By disentangling error sources, it enables more accurate diagnosis of model behavior and supports more targeted improvements.
-We also show a correspondence between confusion matrix normalizations and the model’s internal class representations.
-Both standard and bistochastic normalizations can be interpreted geometrically in this space, offering a deeper understanding of what normalization reveals about a classifier.
+The confusion matrix is a standard tool for evaluating classifiers, providing a detailed view of model errors.
+In heterogeneous settings, its entries are influenced by two main factors: class similarity, reflecting how easily the model confuses certain classes, and distribution bias, stemming from imbalanced training or test distributions.
+Because confusion matrix values jointly reflect both factors, it is difficult to disentangle their individual effects.
+To address this issue, we introduce bi-normalization via Iterative Proportional Fitting, a generalization of row and column normalization.
+Unlike standard approaches, this method recovers the underlying structure of class similarity.
+By disentangling error sources, it enables a more precise diagnosis of model behavior and facilitates classifier improvement.
+We further establish connections between normalization, importance sampling, and class representations in the model’s latent space, thus offering a clearer interpretation of normalization schemes.
+Our implementation is publicly available\footnote{\url{https://github.com/JohanErbani/Bi-Normalization}}.